Carmy Berzatto: Relationships

-Relationship with Natalie
+Natalie

 Carmy and his surviving sibling, older sister Sugar, are quite close and have a warm, sensitive, funny relationship.
 "Shug," as he calls her, looks out for his emotional well-being and eventually gets involved in running the family restaurant, a business she had loathed when it was under Michael's management.
 According to White, Carmy often "feels incapable of reaching back, or being like, accepting" of Sugar's love, whereas Elliott has suggested that Sugar's expressiveness sometimes comes from a place of desperation, "like, 'Please don't leave me here with our family.'"

-Relationship with Richie
+Richie

 Richie and Carmy call each other cousin even though they are not biologically related.
 Richie was a long-time manager of the Beef alongside Mikey.
 He ran the place with "F-bomb-dropping, gun-toting swagger."
 Richie initially resented that the restaurant had been bequeathed to the long-absent Carmy instead of to him.
 Richie led the vanguard of the kitchen's opposition to Carmy's succession to his brother's throne; he declares that Carmy's years of nearly militaristic discipline and grueling labor have made him "pretentious, delusional, and a fucking sissy."
+According to White, despite their feuding within the restaurant, "For Carmy, Richie is the closest thing to Michael and vice versa.
+I think Carmy would have a hard time letting him go and I don't think that Richie would go willingly, either."

 Carmy and his de facto foster brother, Richie, are prone to "emotional suppression and self-destruction...shouting matches and belittl[ing] one another," habits of toxic masculinity and patriarchy learned at home and at work.
 These behaviors hobble them individually and the functioning of the business generally, but they simultaneously encourage and enable the careers of their female partners.
 One rundown of The Bear characters prior to season four described Richie as "Carmy's arch-fremisis," a portmanteau constructed from frenemy and arch-nemesis.
 The Carmy–Richie fight club never seems to end, but when asked in 2025 by Interview magazine who would win a fight between Lip Gallagher of Shameless and Carmy of The Bear, Allen picked Lip, saying "Carmy doesn't want to fight anybody.
 He's all bark, no bite."